 - Rodolfo is a wonderful winemaker - yep, he has talent coming out of his ears, but he's also a very good listener.
 This wine is the delicious culmination of your funding, your comments and Rodolfo's know-how - and between you, you've done a fantastic job.

-- Every mouthful is brimming with fresh, ripe summer strawberries and hints of savoury warming black pepper.
+- Every mouthful is brimming with fresh, ripe dark fruits and hints of savoury warming black pepper.
 Rodolfo has let this wine rest for the optimum time in oak barrels to give it a gorgeously creamy finish - with just a dash of caramel and cedar wood for that extra 'WOW'.

 - This wine is complex enough to lay down and enjoy in 10 years' time.
 But honestly?
 When a bottle like this adorns your wine rack, you'll be tempted to just get stuck in.